jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-constitution.md

 Draft 1 of Version 1.0, 2021-02

-Based on the Debian Constitution, available at https://www.debian.org/devel/constitution
+Based heavily on the [Debian Constitution](https://www.debian.org/devel/constitution).

 ## General Organizational Structure and Principles